The school system is strained… that’s a fact.

 Multiply that times 20 – 30 students… and just that part of the teacher’s role in an IEP becomes a part-time job.

 You Don’t Know What You Don’t Know

 The reason I bring this up is that parents need to understand that not every IEP will be perfect, or unfortunately, even accurate.

 Day after day we encounter IEPs that are COMPLETELY wrong, missing data, and not helping the child it’s intended for!

 As a parent of a child with special needs, you are intimately familiar with the unique struggles your child faces on a daily basis.

-When it comes time to seeking special education services for your school-age child, you will undoubtedly feel overwhelmed with the amount of information that is being presented to you regarding your child’s ongoing education within the school system.
+When it comes time to seek special education services for your school-age child, you will undoubtedly feel overwhelmed.
+The amount of information regarding your child’s ongoing education within the school system is A LOT.